csebooks/computer-networking/content.en/the-network-layer-data-plane/_index.md

 **Homework Problems and Questions**

-**Chapter 4 Review Questions** sECTiON 4.1 R1.
+**Chapter 4 Review Questions** Section 4.1 R1.
 Let’s review some of the terminology used in this textbook.
 Recall that the

 name of a transport-layer packet is _segment_ and that the name of a link-layer packet is _frame_.
 What is the name of a network-layer packet?
 Recall that both routers and link-layer switches are called _packet switches_.
 What is the funda- mental difference between a router and link-layer switch?